triwoods/udacity-ml-projects/capstone/capstone_report_SenLi.md

 In the data preparation step, as all the machine learning tutorials suggested that one should do feature normalization before giving them to the neural network for training.
 While this is true in general that the normalized feature can reduce the variance across different feature dimensions, which helps the training process converge faster and leads better performance.
 However, in our case, the normalization of the LSFs will destroy the ordering property and could potentially predict unstable HB LSFs, causing audible artifact in the final synthesized speech.

 Another note that we would like to highlight is that when working with deep neural networks, it's not as someone says: "Just go deeper and give longer memory."
-While this might be true for the models, which are taking the raw image or the raw speech waveform, since more layers help to extract hirachical structure.
+While this might be true for the models, which are taking the raw image or the raw speech waveform, since more layers help to extract hierarchical structure.
 However, in other cases, the choose of network architecture is highly problem dependent.
 In our case, first of all, the information in the LB features could already cap the performance, while deep models are useful to model complex non-linear functions, but more deeper network is not going to help given the limited information we have from LB.
 This is also true for LSTM models, we only want to learn the relationship between speech LB and its corresponding HB for a given 20 ms frame.
 Frame HB might have correlation with previous and next frame LB, but it doesn't quite make sense to say that it correlated with 5 or 10 frames before or after it.
 Therefore, input with much longer memory or stacked recurrent layers would not expected to help in our case.

 ### Improvement
 There are definitely a lot more improvements can be done for BBE algorithms.
 From the input feature point of view, instead of using the compact spectral representation such as LSFs, we can directly use the raw speech waveform or the FFT of it.
 Raw input data provides much richer feature space and will guarantee no information loss, though it can be quite redundant.
 If we have a lot of such data to train, we can use much deeper models, even with convolutional or residual architecture to let the training process figure out the best LB feature set for the HB prediction.